April: What to Do in the Desert Garden

 Agave Weevil

-The first sign an agave is struggling is that it looks droopy, yellow, and the lower leaves look wrinkly but the top remains upright.
-If you give your plant a gentle rock, it will easily move and even break off at the base if it’s infected.
+The first sign that an agave is struggling is that it looks droopy and yellow.
+The lower leaves look wrinkly, but the top remains upright.
+If you give your plant a gentle rock, it will easily move and even break off at the base if it’s badly infected.

 agave weevil